team-watchdog/apoc-gardens-wiki/public/markdown/Vegetables/pumpkin.md

 - Potatoes

 ## Description:
 A large trailing plant with yellow, bell-shaped flowers, pumpkin is a plant that is frost tender.
 Most varieties will take up a lot of room.
-Better to grow them at the edge of a garden patch as they need lots of space to spread. <update>In Sri Lanka, pumpkins are commonly grown in home gardens and are an important crop in rural areas.</update>
+Better to grow them at the edge of a garden patch as they need lots of space to spread.
+There are several varieties of pumpkin.
+Amongst the different varieties, Butternut produces small to medium pear-shaped fruit with deep orange flesh while Buttercup are small to medium round pumpkins with dark green skin.
+There are a number of large pumpkins, some round and flattish and others that will produce the "Cinderella coach" type giant round fruit which are not such good eating.
+<update>In Sri Lanka, pumpkins are commonly grown in home gardens and are an important crop in rural areas.</update>

 ## Planting requirements
+**Planting season:**
+Can be grow in dry and intermediate zones
-**Planting season:** <update>Year-round in most parts of Sri Lanka, with peak planting during the Maha season (October to January)</update>
+<update>Year-round in most parts of Sri Lanka, with peak planting during the Maha season (October to January)</update>

 ### Planting conditions:
 | **Propagation** | Seeds |